razoumov/publish/python.md

 data = pd.read_csv('data-python/gapminder_gdp_oceania.csv', index_col='country')
 data
 data.shape     # now 12 columns
-data.info()    # it's a data frame! show row/column names, precision, memory usage print(data.columns)   # will list all the columns print(data.T)   # this will transpose the data frame; curously this is a variable data.describe()   # will print some statistics of numerical columns (very useful for 1000s of rows!)
+data.info()    # it's a dataframe! show row/column names, precision, memory usage print(data.columns)   # will list all the columns print(data.T)   # this will transpose the dataframe; curously this is a variable data.describe()   # will print some statistics of numerical columns (very useful for 1000s of rows!)
 ~~~